L.MAT-091: Intermediate Algebra

 L.MAT-450: Modern Algebra

 A course which covers basic ideas on groups, rings, integral domains, fields, and polynomials over a field.
-Prerequisite: L.MAT- 230, and L.MAT-250 can be taken as a co-requisite or permission of instructor.
+Prerequisite: L.MAT- 230, and L.MAT-250 can be taken as a pre-requisite or co-requisite, or permission of instructor.
 3 credits.

 L.MAT-460: Real Analysis

-Further work in Calculus, including the properties of the real number system, limits and continuity, differentiation and integration, sequences and series.
-Prerequisite: L.MAT-160 or 170, and L.MAT-230; L.MAT-250 can be taken as a co-requisite or permission of instructor.
+Further work in calculus, including the properties of the real number system, limits and continuity, differentiation and integration, sequences and series.
+Prerequisite: L.MAT-160 or 170, and L.MAT-230 (or permission of instructor); L.MAT-250 can be taken as a pre-requisite or co-requisite.
 3 credits.

 L.MAT-490: Math Portfolio-PJ